Kigs-framework/Kigs-framework.github.io/index.md

 # Welcome to the Kigs framework page

 Kigs framework is a C++ modular multi-purpose cross-platform framework.
-Assoria used it as a basis for [many projects](https://kigs-framework.org/Projects).
+It was used as a basis for [many professionnal projects](https://kigs-framework.org/Projects).

 The main goal was to be able to develop different types of applications (games, simulators, viewers...) quickly, in a totally independent manner.